allenoleary/allenoleary.github.io/about.md

 Drama school was the right place for me at the right time, I loved my time at The New Zealand Drama School (1990-91).
 After graduation I had a solid young-actor career and did a range of theatre, devised theatre, radio, TV, playback theatre and short films; plus script development workshops and a bit of script reading.
 I was good enough that I didn't need a second job.

-Highlights include:

-	- Dolls House, Circa Theatre
-	- 12th Night, Circa and Depot
-	- Comedy of errors, Circa
-	- Unidentified Human Remains, Circa
-	- Fallout, TVNZ
+Highlights include: Dolls House, Circa Theatre; 12th Night, Circa and Depot; Comedy of errors, Circa;  Unidentified Human Remains, Circa; Fallout, TVNZ.

 ## Round 3: Playwriting